Fury beats Wilder in stunning bout - how the boxing world reacted

 After losing to Fury in their previous bout, Wilder (among other excuses such as claiming his ring-walk outfit was too heavy) accused Fury of glove tampering - a claim denied by the Briton.

-And there was quite an intense atmosphere as Wilder's coach Jay Diaz - just as his did in the last fight - watched Fury's hands getting wrapped…
+And there was quite an intense atmosphere as Wilder's coach Jay Diaz - just as he did in the last fight - watched Fury's hands getting wrapped…

 The undercard was done and dusted and the stage was set, but Wilder delayed his walk to the ring.